 It was always a dream of mine to play in the ACC, so to get an opportunity to do that at a school like Wake Forest, it was going to take a lot to get me to sign a pro contract.
 The Braves were kind enough to draft me, but I think they knew that I was set on going to college as well.

-After spending four years at Wake Forest and playing for such a great baseball program, what is one of your favorite memories that you have as a Demon Deacon?
+After spending four years at Wake Forest and playing for such a great baseball program, what was your favorite memory as a Demon Deacon?
 Also, is there anything in particular that you will miss the most?

 Hosting our first regional and playing in front of that crowd was something that I will never forget.
 And I’m definitely going to miss the brotherhood that you have in college both on and off that field.
 That relationship with your teammates is only something you find in college.